Outline of the school

 The primary aim of the XXXII Canary Islands Winter School is to provide young researchers with a comprehensive and up-to-date view on galaxy evolution and formation.
 We will focus on the build-up of galaxy clusters and processes driving galaxy formation in high density fields across cosmic time.
 The school will include lectures and tutorials.

 Participants of the Winter School will have the opportunity to display their current work by presenting a poster.

 The school is addressed to students and early postdocs working on extragalactic astrophysics.

-Renowned specialists in the field will lecture on the following topics:
+Renowned specialists in the field will lecture on galaxy clusters:

-Those interested in attending the Winter School should register following the instructions provided in the Registration page.
+Those interested in attending the school should register following the instructions provided in the registration page.
 Once registered, please login to the personal area of the website and complete the required information.
 In addition we request a letter of reference from a thesis advisor or Head of Department which should be emailed to email@example.com.
-These should reach the IAC before June 17th.
-Selected candidates will be informed by middle July.
+These should reach the IAC not later than 15 September 2021.
+Selected candidates will be informed by 22 September 2021.